Skip to main content

 The generated OAuth URL is valid for only 5 minutes.
 Do not cache this URL; generate it dynamically when the user initiates the flow.

 Your application can support multiple Slack workspace connections per user or per tenant by triggering separate OAuth flows.
 Novu allows one connection per (integration + subscriber + context).
-To connect multiple workspaces, provide different combinations of subscriber or context.
+To connect multiple workspaces, trigger separate OAuth flows with different combinations of those values.

 Redirect the user